gedsonmarcelino/design-patterns/README.md

 - **[Currying](./patterns-functional/currying/)**: A technique that transforms a function that takes multiple arguments into a sequence of functions that each take one argument.
 - **[Dependency Injection](./patterns-functional/dependency-injection/)**: A pattern that facilitates injecting external dependencies into components or classes, improving modularity and testability.
 - **[Monads](./patterns-functional/monads/)**: A structure that encapsulates a value and provides methods for chaining operations in a safe and predictable way.
+- **[Strategy Pattern](./patterns-functional/strategy/)**: A behavioral design pattern that defines a family of algorithms and makes them interchangeable.
+It allows clients to select an algorithm at runtime.

 ## Contributions